+dressed to the exit gateway as follows:

 CODY EXIT

-Mr..... c/o Burlington Route Inn.
+Mrc/o Burlington Route Inn.

 Cody, Wyo.
 GARDINER EXIT

+MrGARDINER EXIT

-Mr..... c/o Yellowstone Park Hotel (or Camps Co., Yellowstone Park, Wyo.
-BOZEMAN EXIT above.
+c/o Yellowstone Park Hotel (or Camps) Co., Yellowstone Park, Wyo.

-Mr...
+BOZEMAN EXIT

+Mr

 c/o Northern Pacific Passenger Station, Bozeman, Mont.

 WEST YELLOWSTONE EXIT

+Mr

-Mr..... c/o Yellowstone Park Hotel (or Camps) Co., West Yellowstone, Mont.
+c/o Yellowstone Park Hotel (or Camps)

+Co., West Yellowstone, Mont.

 Passengers should make a special point of asking for their mail at these gateway exits.
-PHONE AND WIRE SERVICE

-The main telegraph and telephone headquarters in the park are at Mammoth Hot Springs, but each hotel and lodge has ample facilities for incoming and outgoing telegrams and telephone calls and the same conditions apply in the handling of such as apply in connection with mail as explained
+PHONE AND WIRE SERVICE The main telegraph and telephone headquarters in the park are at Mammoth Hot Springs, but each hotel and lodge has ample facilities for incoming and outgoing telegrams and telephone with read what was considered to the control of the cont

+Yellowstone as a Destination

+telephone calls and the same conditions apply in the handling of such as apply in connection with mail as explained